Repositorios-de-Estudio/ingles-IELTS_University/ejemplo-mio.md

 #### Background

-* Bogota has many kind of food from many regions from Colombia
+Bogota has many kind of food from many regions from Colombia

 #### Thesis statement

 This essay - main reasons why food is important for foreing people.

+***

 ### + Paragraph 1 +

 #### Paragraph leader

-English - official language for majority.
+Foreign people from Colombia in Bogotá can offer their own culture through food

 #### Main body

-Examples: business, science, arts etc. Do well in English to get a good job.
+Why?: They want to do it, they can do business

+***

 ### + Paragraph 2 +

 #### Paragraph leader

-Young children better at studying languages than adults.
+Food allows to identify a region and their culture

 #### Main body

-Children living in different countries - learn 3 or 4 languages, so more young children learn English in kindergartens.
+Why?: To identify themselves, each region has their food, each region is different by their food, their food is like their culture, When come to Bogota they can practice their culture

+***

 ### + Paragraph 3 +

 #### Paragraph leader

-Parents care for their children’s future.
+People prefer their own flavors on food over another [falta]

 #### Main body

 To be successful, need to study hard and learn English early in kindergarten.

+***

 ### + Conclusion +